dekorateio/dekorate/readme.md

 This module provides two new annotations:

 - @OpenshiftApplication
-- @SourceToImage
+- @EnableS2iBuild

-`@OpenshiftApplication` works exactly like `@KubernetesApplication`, but will generate resources in a file name `openshift.yml` / `openshift.json` instead.
+[@OpenshiftApplication](annotations/openshift-annotations/src/main/java/io/ap4k/openshift/annotation/OpenshiftApplication.java) works exactly like  [@KubernetesApplication](annotations/kubernetes-annotations/src/main/java/io/ap4k/kubernetes/annotation/KubernetesApplication.java) , but will generate resources in a file name `openshift.yml` / `openshift.json` instead.
 Also instead of creating a `Deployment` it will create a `DeploymentConfig`.

-**NOTE:** A project can use both `@KubernetesApplication` and `@OpenshiftApplication`.
+**NOTE:** A project can use both [@KubernetesApplication](annotations/kubernetes-annotations/src/main/java/io/ap4k/kubernetes/annotation/KubernetesApplication.java) and [@OpenshiftApplication](annotations/openshift-annotations/src/main/java/io/ap4k/openshift/annotation/OpenshiftApplication.java).
 If both the kubernetes and openshift annotation processors are present both kubernetes and openshift resources will be generated.
-If only the openshift annotation processor is available (and @KubernetesApplication is transitively added) then just the opneshift resources will be generated.

-#### Adding the kubernetes annotation processor to the classpath
+#### Adding the openshift annotation processor to the classpath

 This module can be added to the project using: